-The ServiceNow® Policy and Compliance Management application provides a centralized process for creating and managing policies, standards, and internal control procedures cross-mapped to external regulations.
+The ServiceNow® Policy and Compliance Management application provides a centralized process for creating and managing policies, standards, and internal control procedures that are mapped to external regulations.
 Additionally, the application provides structured workflows for identifying, assessing, and continuously monitoring control activities.

 The Policy and Compliance Management application includes the following features: